Mikaela/mikaela.github.io/index.html.md

 # About me

-<em>17, Linux user since 2008, currently using [Debian] Sid & [Kubuntu] Precise, interested in computers and some kind of Finnish translator.</em>
+<em>17, [AS](Asperger.html),  Linux user since 2008, currently using [Debian] Sid & [Kubuntu] Precise, interested in computers and some kind of Finnish translator.</em>

 <!-- Now it's somewhere where I can copy-paste it easily to social media services :D -->

-I am seventeen years old, even though people often think that I am older.
+I am seventeen years old, even though people often think that I am older which can probably be explained with my [Asperger's syndrome](Asperger.html).
 I started using Linux in 2008 and the distribution was [Ubuntu] 8.04 Hardy Heron.
 I am currently using [Debian] Sid (branch: unstable (which is misleading name as this is sometimes too stable)) and [Kubuntu] 12.04 LTS Precise Pangolin.
 I am interested in computers.
 I am also some kind of Finnish translator.

 [Debian]:http://www.debian.org/
 [Kubuntu]:http://www.kubuntu.org/